MicrochipTech/veryVerilog/README.md

 ## 1. Insert the Hardware

-Plug the USB dongle on your computer.
+Plug the miniFPGA dongle in your computer.

 ## 2. Click the Web Page